rust-lang/rfcs/text/3334-niche.md

 struct containing multiple fields?
 Do we need to restrict niches to structs containing primitive types, or similar?

-Do we need to make `niche` mutually exclusive with `packed`?
-What about other attributes?
+Are there any attributes we need to make mutually exclusive with `niche`?

 Can we make `derive(Default)` detect errors?
 The compiler already has support for detecting whether a type permits zero-initialization (used to produce a